-We are delighted you are interested in the CT-AIMH Endorsement Process.
-You will find here information you need to determine what level you believe you fit, what competencies you need to acquire, what you need to get started on your portfolio as well as the answers to the many questions that you may have.
+We are delighted that you are interested in the CT-AIMH Endorsement Process.
+You will find here information you need to determine what category you believe you fit, what competencies you need to acquire, what you need to get started on your portfolio as well as the answers to the many questions that you may have.

 CT-AIMH Endorsement (IMH-E®): Overview

 The intent of the CT-AIMH Endorsement (IMH-E®) is to recognize and document the development of infant and family professionals within an organized system of culturally sensitive, relationship-based, infant mental health learning and work experiences.
 Endorsement by the Connecticut Association for Infant Mental Health (CT-AIMH) will verify that an applicant has attained a level of education as specified, participated in specialized in-service trainings, worked with guidance from mentors or supervisors, and acquired knowledge to promote the delivery of high quality, culturally sensitive, relationship-focused services to infants, toddlers, parents, other caregivers and families.
 The CT-AIMH Endorsement (IMH-E®) will provide information of significant benefit to employers, referral sources, and the courts seeking expert witnesses related to the social and emotional development of infants and young children and their families.
 Of additional importance, the CT-AIMH Endorsement (IMH-E®) will be useful in developing individual professional development plans.